solid red star

 Cannabis flower from The Travel Agency

-Just like nearly everything in cannabis, your relationship with the plant is a highly individualized one.
+Just like nearly everything in cannabis, your relationship to the plant is highly individualized.
 Making edibles is not the time to experiment with a brand-new cultivar.
 Select a cultivar that you’ve tried in the past and that helps you achieve the desired effects.

 This depends on what you’re making, how much of it you’re making, and the strength of the edibles.
 This involves a little bit of math.